Best slow cookers of 2024 in the UK - tested by us, for easy homecooked meals

 The advantage of this is not leaving all that lovely seared flavour behind in a pan, and it reduces washing-up.
 Finally, look for a slow cooker with a transparent lid, so you can keep an eye on your food’s progress.
 Lifting the lid of a slow cooker while it’s in use lets out heat and steam, prolonging cooking time.
 It’s always best to be able to see what’s going on without doing so.

-With one of the best slow cookers, you'll be able to craft more convenient dinners straight away, as well as locking in flavour thanks to the process.
+With one of the best slow cookers, you'll be able to craft more convenient dinners straight away.
+There's nothing better for extracting great flavours from a variety of foods.